Vroom vroom, motherfucker.

 Gameplay & Leveling

 The playstyle of this build is very simple.
-You want to zip through enemies as many times as possible using Vire’s Might to stack Volcanic Stride and Aetherfire damage.
+You want to zip through enemies as many times as possible using Vire’s Might to stack Volcanic Stride and Aetherfire damage from Imp.
 Since Vire’s Might has a travel time, the smaller the zip, the better, so long as you manage to get the fire trail underneath them.

 As a movement skill, Vire’s Might is pretty great as it’s ground targeted and uses pathing if the distance is short enough, although you may still find yourself getting stuck on corners or walls at times.
 One caveat however is that if you are hovering over an enemy, you will charge into them instead of through them.
 This will apply damage from Vire’s Might, but it won’t create a fire trail underneath them which is where most of our damage comes from.
 For this reason, I recommend binding a key to “Force Move” and holding it down so that you can consistently zip through enemies rather than into them.
 One trick that you can do if you are playing on Windows is to hold down the bind as you Alt-Tab (or better yet bind Force Move to Alt itself).
 When you Alt-Tab back into the window, you will remain in Force Move mode until you press the keybind again.